SCEPCAL/SCEPCAL/README.md

 #### Changing the Geometry

 Detector and crystal dimensions can be changed in `install/share/compact/SCEPCAL.xml`.
 This file is copied from `Detector/SCEPCAL/compact/SCEPCAL.xml` when you run `make install`, so any changes will be lost every time you run `make install`.
-The timing layer and Barrel/Endcap are written as separate subdetectors:
+The timing layer and barrel/endcap are written as separate subdetectors. **The timing layer is disabled by default.**

 ```xml
 <detectors>